 - Water the plant.

 Norway spruce can grow swiftly and become very tall if given space to do so.
 The recommended planting distance depends on whether the tree will be used as a Christmas tree or a windbreak.
 Don’t plant the tree too close to a building, sidewalk and road.
-Having in mind that Norway spruce can reach a width of 7-10m, allow enough open space for your tree to grow freely.
+Considering that Nordic spruce can reach a width of 7-10m, allow enough open space for your tree to grow freely.

 Sun and soil preference

-Norway spruce grows in a variety of conditions, however, the tree thrives when in full sun or partial shade.
+This evergreen tree grows in a variety of conditions.
+However, it thrives when in full sun or partial shade.
 Do not plant the spruce in a full-shade location as it requires at least 6 hours of direct sunlight per day.
 The soil, where you will plant your Norway Spruce, has to be rich, moist, yet well-drained and slightly acidic.
 The tree does well in loamy, clay and sandy soils.

-Norway spruce is a hardy tree that doesn’t require much maintenance once established, however, it is not a drought-tolerant plant.
+Norwеgian spruce is a hardy tree that doesn’t require much maintenance once established.
+However, it is not a drought-tolerant plant.
 Young trees need adequate watering, which has to be more frequent especially during hot dry spells.
 Well-established trees require very little care.
 Nevertheless, deep water during the summer months or when you notice that the soil is on the dry side.

 After the planting of a young tree, mild, slow-acting fertiliser can be beneficial for the plant during the initial growing season.
 Established Norway spruce trees don’t have any special fertiliser needs but if you want to make sure the soil is rich and fertile enough, you can feed your plant with fertiliser twice a month during early spring and once a month during the summer period.
 Never fertilise just before winter when the tree slows down its growth rate.

-There are some habits that you can implement to ensure your Norway spruce tree stays healthy and strong.
-Here are some useful tips that we suggest you follow:
+You can implement some habits to ensure your Norway spruce Christmas tree stays healthy and robust.
+Here is some helpful information that we suggest you follow:

 - Each spring spread a layer of mulch 5cm away from the tree trunk and at a radius of 10cm.